AdobeDocs/campaign-classic.nl-NL/help/web/using/creating-a-new-web-application.md

 1. Facebook-toepassingen

    Dankzij de optie **Sociale marketing** kunt u in Adobe Campaign gepersonaliseerde inhoud publiceren in een Facebook-toepassing.
-Zie [deze sectie](../../social/using/about-social-marketing.md)voor meer informatie.
+For more on this, refer to [this section](../../social/using/about-social-marketing.md).

    >[!CAUTION]
    >
    >**Social Marketing** is een optionele Adobe Campaign-module.
 Controleer uw licentieovereenkomst.

 De wijze van de paginasonfiguratie evenals de beschikbare configuraties kunnen voor verscheidene de toepassingstypes van het Web identiek zijn.
-Zie [deze sectie](../../web/using/about-web-forms.md)voor meer informatie.
+For more on this, refer to [this section](../../web/using/about-web-forms.md).